MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-dotnet-entity-framework-core-quickstart.md

 ## Add the code to connect to Azure SQL

-The Entity Framework Core libraries rely on the `Microsoft.Data.SqlClient` and `Azure Identity` libraries to implement passwordless connections to Azure SQL Database.
+The Entity Framework Core libraries rely on the `Microsoft.Data.SqlClient` and `Azure.Identity` libraries to implement passwordless connections to Azure SQL Database.
 The `Azure.Identity` library provides a class called [DefaultAzureCredential](/dotnet/azure/sdk/authentication#defaultazurecredential) that handles passwordless authentication to Azure.

 `DefaultAzureCredential` supports multiple authentication methods and determines which to use at runtime.
 This approach enables your app to use different authentication methods in different environments (local vs. production) without implementing environment-specific code.
 The [Azure Identity library overview](/dotnet/api/overview/azure/Identity-readme#defaultazurecredential) explains the order and locations in which `DefaultAzureCredential` looks for credentials.